dullemond/radmc3d-2.0/manual/sphinx/_build/html/_sources/dustradtrans.rst.txt

 which means that four threads are used for the thermal Monte Carlo computation.

-For the image or spectrum you can do the same: just add ``setthreads 4`` or so on the command line or put ``setthreads = 4`` into the ``radmc3d.inp`` file.
+For the Monte Carlo source function calculation during the production of an image or spectrum you can do the same: just add ``setthreads 4`` or so on the command line or put ``setthreads = 4`` into the ``radmc3d.inp`` file.

 Make sure that you have included the ``-fopenmp`` keyword in the ``Makefile``